wangya7/gk5/gk5-ttm/gk5-ttm-doc/XXL-JOB-English-Documentation.md

 #### Step3:schedule center Cluster(Option):
 xxl-job-admin can be deployed as a cluster to improve system availability.

-Prerequisites for cluster is to keep all node configuration(db and login account info) consistent with each other.
-Different xxl-job-admin cluster distinguish with each other by db configuration.
+Prerequisites for cluster is to keep all node configuration(dbProperties and login account info) consistent with each other.
+Different xxl-job-admin cluster distinguish with each other by dbProperties configuration.

 xxl-job-admin can be visited through nginx proxy and configure a domain for nginx,and the domain url can be configured as the executor’s callback url.